iotaledger/wasp/packages/vm/readme.md

 with the Wasp, are represented by `wasm` binaries.
 Other VM types may take different formats to represent its
 executable code.

-To deploy a `wasmtimevm` smart contract on the chain, first we need to upload the corresponding `wasm` binary.
+To deploy a `wasmtime` smart contract on the chain, first we need to upload the corresponding `wasm` binary.
 All `wasm` binaries (as well as any other files of data) are kept in the registry handled by the `blob` core contact.
 To upload a `wasm` binary to the chain one must send a request to the `blob`.
 Each blob on the chain is referenced by
 its hash.